Locations:

 Prevention

-Some risk factors for adenomas are not controllable.
-However, you can improve your chances of staying healthy by getting regular health screenings.
-If you have a higher risk of developing an adenoma, ask your healthcare provider how often you should receive screenings.
+Adenomas aren’t always preventable because you can’t always control the risk factors.
+But you can improve your chances of staying healthy by getting regular cancer screenings.
+If you have a higher risk of developing an adenoma, ask your healthcare provider how often you should get screenings.

 Outlook / Prognosis

 If you receive treatment for an adenoma, the outlook is typically very good.
-Many types of adenomas respond well to treatment and do not turn into cancer.
+Many types of adenomas respond well to treatment and don’t turn into cancer.

 Living With